refractproject/minim/README.md

 The `toRefract` method returns the Refract value of the Minim element.

+Note that if any element in `meta` has metadata or attributes defined that would be lost by calling `toValue()` then that element is also converted to refract.

 ```javascript
 var arrayElement = minim.toElement([1, 2, 3]);
 var refract = arrayElement.toRefract(); // See converting to elements above